-Promoting Healthy Aging through Research and Education
+Promoting Healthy Aging through Research and Outreach

 The Ora M. DeJesus Gerontology Center at UMass Dartmouth is a multi-disciplinary center dedicated to research and programs that provide education on the aging process and promote healthy, active living.

 Adaptive Cycling is one way to stay active, and is available to those of all ages.
 Professor Revell participated in August 2020 for his 3rd Year in the now virtual Pan-Mass Challenge.
 His 2020 neighborhood ride was featured in Sippican News.